themejuice/tj/README.md

 ```

 ### Deploying a project
 This will deploy a project to the passed `<stage>` using [Capistrano](http://capistranorb.com/).
-Head over to the [docs](http://themejuice.it/deploy) to get started with your first deployment.
-(There's a quick getting started section there too!)
+Head over to the [docs](http://themejuice.it/deploy) to see all of the available commands.
+There's a quick getting started section there too for your first deployment!

 ```
 tj deploy <stage>